-Christiaan De Beukelaer is a Lecturer in Cultural Policy in the School of Culture and Communication at the University of Melbourne.
+Christiaan De Beukelaer is a Senior Lecturer in Cultural Policy in the School of Culture and Communication at the University of Melbourne.
 He teaches into the MA in Arts and Cultural Management and is a Research Associate of the Research Unit in Public Cultures.

 He obtained his PhD (From Cultural Development to Culture for Development: The Music Industries in Burkina Faso and Ghana) at the University of Leeds (with David Hesmondhalgh & David Lee).
 And holds a first degree in Musicology (BA, University of Amsterdam) and postgraduate degrees in Cultural Studies (MA, University of Leuven) and Development Studies (MSc, University of Leuven).